 - Divorce will change your life in an irreversible way.

-- Divorce is confusing for both parties and sometimes even to judges and lawyers.
+- Divorce is confusing for both spouses, and sometimes even to judges and lawyers.

 - Divorce is a very formal legal process.

-- Divorce will take many hours out of your week; you cannot expect to complete all your regular tasks and goals while going through a divorce.
+- Divorce is very time consuming; you can’t expect to complete all your regular tasks and goals during a divorce.

 - Divorce can be traumatic.
 Divorce can cause shock.